Reykjavík is the capital of Iceland and the northernmost capital of any sovereign state in the world.

-A walk by the Ægissíða beach, with its old fishing sheds, in the west part of Reykjavík also holds a particular charm.
-From there, you can see all the way to president’s house at Bessastaðir, which is also a historical site in its own right, having been the educational centre of Iceland for centuries.
+A walk by the Ægissíða beach, with its old fishing sheds, in the western part of Reykjavík also holds a particular charm.
+From there, you can see all the way to the president’s house at Bessastaðir, which is also a historical site in its own right, having been the educational center of Iceland for centuries.

 Another place that offers one of the city’s best views is Perlan, up on Öskjuhlíð hill.
 The hill itself is a popular place to spend a few hours, with over 176,000 trees and great opportunities for walking and cycling.
-Perlan also has and observation deck with great views, a café and an exhibition centre.
+Perlan also has an observation deck with great views, a café, and an exhibition center.

 Furthermore, the city is a short drive from many of Iceland’s major attractions, most famously the Golden Circle and the Blue Lagoon.
-In close vicinity you’ll also find the Heiðmörk preservation area, a favourite local site of the people of Reykjavík, as well as the Blue Mountains, one of Iceland’s best skiing venues.
+In close vicinity, you’ll also find the Heiðmörk preservation area, a favorite local site of the people of Reykjavík, as well as the Blue Mountains, one of Iceland’s best skiing venues.

 Finally, we’d like to stress that these are only some suggestions of the many things you might check out in Reykjavík.
 Whatever you choose to do, we hope you’ll be able to make the most of your visit and we wish you a pleasant stay in our capital.